TongShanyin/DL21SP_final/code_06/README.md

 	And then use sbatch train_contrastive.sbatch to continue training.
 If we want to use larger batchsize like BATCH_SIZE = 1024, we need to train in Greene directly.

-* Train the linear classfier (connected with the fronzen encoder from last step) using labeled data.
+* Train the linear classfier (connected with the fronzen encoder from last step) using labeled data.  train_classifier.sbatch launches the training code in train_classifier.py.
+Commenting/uncommenting lines 20 and 21 switch between training with extra data and without it.
+We train for 300 epochs and choose the checkpoint with the best validation accuracy.
+For us, that was epoch 49 without extra data and epoch 67 with extra data.

 * Fine-tuning the whole model using the labeled data.
+This requires plugging the classifier checkpoint into finetune.sbatch, which launches the finetuning script finetune.py.
+Again, switching the value for trainset is used to add or remove extra data.
+Our best results are at epoch 52 without extra data and epoch 76 with extra data.